bigjosh/BlueLEDBoard/README.md

 The board is designed to act like a standard Arduino UNO, making it possible to use tools like AVRDUDE to download firmware updates over the serial connection.

+All the design files and instructions for the daughterboards are [here](Daughterboard PCB).

 ## Software